jumpalottahigh/blog.georgi-yanev.com/content/posts/fpv/2020-02-01-mobula6-tinywhoop-full-review/index.md

 ![Mobula6 back](mobula6-tinywhoop-full-review-9.jpg)

 Same goes for the frame.
 I don't expect miracles from it, but it's held up fine for now and I've smacked my Mobula6 around quite a bunch indoors and outdoors over the past couple of weeks.
-The only thing so far is the plastic getting a bit whiter on one spot from a crash, but still solid and in one piece.
-Either way, replacement frames if needed are easy to obtain for about \$4.
-[TODO: link to replacement frames - https://www.banggood.com/Happymodel-Bwhoop65-65mm-Brushless-Tiny-Whoop-Frame-Kit-For-Indoor-FPV-RC-Drone-p-1321622.html?rmmds=search&ID=229&cur_warehouse=CN]
+The only thing so far is the plastic getting a bit whiter on one spot after a harder impact, but didn't crack and remained still solid and in one piece.
+If needed [replacement frames][12] are easy to obtain for about \$4.

 [TODO: Only video: I would imagine you could probably even print a micro frame yourself?
-Let me know in the comments if anyone of you has ever had some luck with 3D printer frames for micro drones in particular.]
+Let me know in the comments if anyone of you has ever had some luck with 3D printed frames for micro drones in particular.]

 The battery bay houses the provided 300mah batteries perfectly as you would imagine.
 For bigger batteries you can remove the battery bay completely, or use a rubber band for a somewhat decent fit, while not damaging the capability to fit perfectly the stock batteries.
 I'll show you how I attached my 450mah batteries a bit later in the article.

 ![Mobula6 bottom](mobula6-tinywhoop-full-review-10.jpg)

 The [Mobula6][1] comes with an option of 19000KV or 25000KV motors.
 Not super much difference, but I opted in for the 19000KV version.
-The motors are **Happymodel branded SE0802** with 1mm shaft diameter and spin up Gemfan 1219 props.
+The motors are **Happymodel branded SE0802** with 1mm shaft diameter.
+They spin up Gemfan 1219 tri-blade props which provide excellent handling in turns and offer more performance than quad-blade props.

 ![Mobula6 19000 motor](mobula6-tinywhoop-full-review-11.jpg)